kunhwiko/concepts/cloud/GCP/A-GCP-basics.md

 ##### Cloud Spanner
 ```
-a) Cloud Spanner is a managed relational database that is globally available, supports strong consistency globally, and has 99.999% SLA.
+a) Cloud Spanner is a managed relational database that is globally available, supports global strong consistency, and has 99.999% SLA.
 b) Compared to Cloud SQL, Spanner provides higher SLA, better concurrent request handling, more scalability, and more storage at the cost of higher prices.
 ```